Actuarial Science Minor

 Goal 1: Students will master the quantitative and analytical skills required to obtain an entry level position in the actuarial science profession.

 Objective 1.1: Students will be able to apply and use the fundamentals tools of calculus and the principles of mathematical proofs to solve applied and theoretical mathematical problems.

 Objective 1.2: Students will be able to demonstrate mastery of the computational skills used in probability theory as well as the use of discrete and continuous probability distributions to model various applications in the natural sciences, engineering, finance, insurance and the social sciences.

 Goal 2: Students will have the knowledge to qualify for professional credentials awarded by the Society of Actuaries and the Casualty Actuary Society.

-Objective 2.1: Students will be able to demonstrate their knowledge of macro and micro economics and obtain VEE (validation by experience and education) credit from professional actuarial societies.
+Objective 2.1: Students will be able to demonstrate their knowledge of macro and micro economics and obtain VEE (Validation by Educational Experience) credit from professional actuarial societies.

 Objective 2.2: Students will know the content covered in the first professional actuarial science examination.